-- Option 3, Continue the Preston Conversion Program, by proceeding with the next stage (EP Conversion Stage 5) as the preferred network option; and, - There were no credible non-network options, or combinations of non-network options with network options which could defer the need for the preferred network augmentation.
+Option 2, continue the Preston Conversion Program which includes a second transformer at EPN, by proceeding with the next stage (EP Conversion Stage 6) is the preferred network option because it still meets the identified need and maximises the net market benefits compared to all other considered options; and,

+• There are no credible non-network options, or combinations of non-network options with network options which could defer the need for the preferred network augmentation.

-It should be noted that Option 3 (the Preferred Option) was tested under a range of sensitivities including variations in costs, value of customer reliability and bus failure impacts.
-In each Case Option 3 was confirmed to provide positive economic benefits, and be the highest ranked option.
+It should be noted that the preferred option (Option 2) was tested under a range of sensitivities including variations in costs, value of customer reliability and bus failure impacts.
+In each case, Option 2 was confirmed to provide positive economic benefits, and be the highest ranked option.

-It is also noted that Option 3 (the preferred option) is expected to generate additional benefits which were not quantified as part of this appraisal, and further support the case for prompt investment:
+It is also noted that the preferred option is expected to generate additional benefits which were not quantified as part of this appraisal, and further support the case for prompt investment:

-- Safety as is common practice within the electricity sector, Jemena did not undertake a quantified assessment of the safety benefits of each option, which are considered likely to be significant. - Secondary asset failure the supply risk associated with the replacement of secondary asset such as relays was also not quantified, as it was considered second order, and unlikely to affect the ranking of options. - Reduction in network losses the reduction in network losses associated with converting the old 6.6kV network and to a 22kV network was not quantified.
-This benefit is also expected to be significant, but was not quantified given the proportionality test - the case for investment was made without consideration of these benefits.
+- Safety Jemena did not undertake a quantified assessment of the safety benefits of each option, however these benefits are likely to be significant. - Secondary asset failure the supply risk associated with the replacement of secondary assets such as relays was also not quantified, as it was considered second order, and unlikely to affect the ranking of options. - Reduction in network losses the reduction in network losses associated with converting the old 6.6 kV network and to a 22 kV network was not quantified.
+This benefit is also expected to be significant, but was not quantified.

 Jemena intends to proceed with the Preston Conversion Program as soon as possible to address the ongoing safety and supply reliability risks.
+The preferred option has a net market benefit of \$386 million compared to the 'Do Nothing' option as shown in the Table ES-1 below.